Five-Year-Old Ethan Received Life-Changing Surgery Through Support from Contact to Care

-Ethan’s pediatrician at Hamilton Health referred him to a pediatric ear, nose and throat specialist at Penn State Children’s Hospital in Hershey where he was diagnosed with a condition called ankyloglossia, more commonly known as tongue-tied.
+A community health worker secured an appointment with a pediatrician at Hamilton Health Center, who then referred him to a specialist at Penn State Children’s Hospital where he was diagnosed with ankyloglossia, more commonly known as tongue-tied.
 A surgical procedure would correct Ethan’s problem and enable him to attend speech therapy so he could get back on track academically.

 A community health worker with Contact to Care worked with Madelyn, Ethan’s mother, to help ensure the barriers of language, transportation and understanding complex financial forms did not derail Ethan’s surgery.

 Last fall, Ethan’s surgery was completed at Penn State Children’s Hospital enabling him to speak clearly.
 He then began speech therapy through United Way’s school readiness initiative.